dstiel67/MFESample/shell-vanilla/README.md

 # Vanilla JavaScript Shell

-A lightweight, framework-agnostic shell application that dynamically loads Angular microfrontends using Module Federation.
+A lightweight, framework-agnostic shell application that dynamically loads Angular microfrontends using an iframe-based approach.

+> **Note:** This implementation uses iframes instead of Module Federation due to incompatibility between vanilla JS and Angular Native Federation.
+See [TECHNICAL_CHALLENGES.md](./TECHNICAL_CHALLENGES.md) for details on why this approach was chosen.

 ## Setup